As a church leader, your work is…interesting. And often you find yourself waiting on God.

 You can’t force people to accept the gospel, apply a lesson from the Bible, or instantaneously live more like Jesus.
 In other words, the results of your spiritual work are in the hands of God—not yours.

-Waiting for God to work in the life of your church can be challenging, and it’s easy to be discouraged.
+Waiting on God to work in the life of your church can be challenging, and it’s easy to be discouraged.
 As you work, and work, and work with your people, you may not observe any tangible results (fruit) for months, years, or ever.

 What do you do in the meantime?